About MIQ – History and Impact

 Disclaimer

-The content of this website is provided for informational purposes only about my software project, which is released under the Controlled Open Source License (COSL).
-I do not assume any liability for the accuracy, completeness, or timeliness of the information provided.
+The content of this website is provided for informational purposes only in relation to my private software project, which is released under the Controlled Open Source License (COSL).
+No liability is assumed for the accuracy, completeness, or timeliness of the information provided.

 Copyright